 This collection contains materials from the various iterations of the UNT University Information Technology (UIT) Department throughout the years, focusing on the evolution of the computing system on campus.
 Content includes copies of Benchmarks--the campus computing newsletter--keypunch cards, memos, informational handbooks, reports, article copies, newspaper clippings, coding sheets, and computing printouts.

 This collection contains various records and documents from the University of North Texas Department of Speech and Hearing Sciences.
-The bulk of the records are related to accrediations from various divisions of the American Speech-Language Hearing Association (ASHA), which include the Council on Academic Accrediation (CAA), the Educational Standards Board (ESB), the Education and Training Board (ETB), and the Professional Services Board (PSB).
+The bulk of the records are related to accreditations from various divisions of the American Speech-Language Hearing Association (ASHA), which include the Council on Academic Accreditation (CAA), the Educational Standards Board (ESB), the Education and Training Board (ETB), and the Professional Services Board (PSB).
 Accreditation documents are also from the Southern Association of Colleges and Schools (SACS).

 This collection contains minutes, correspondence, surveys, group lists, meeting notes, and information about bylaws, committees, new member orienation, and constituents of the University of North Texas Staff Council from the years 2001-2006.

 The bulk of the collection concerns the death of Fred R. Cobb in 1954, primarily with clippings and the letter.